 How often should a pillow be replaced?

-Down and synthetic pillows typically need replacement every 1–2 years as fill clusters break down and lose loft.
+Down and synthetic pillows typically need to be replaced every 1–2 years, as the fill clusters break down and lose loft.
 Latex pillows maintain their shape significantly longer — 3–5+ years under normal use.
-Wool pillows fall between the two.
 Signs a pillow needs replacing: visible flattening that doesn't recover when you remove head pressure, persistent neck pain that wasn't present previously, or visible wear to the cover.

 What pillow fill is best for hot sleepers?